JimFawcett/CppUtilities/README.md

 # CppUtilities
-Code, String, and Test Utilities
+Code, String, Test Utilities, and more